-- Manufactured Homes placed in Green Charter Township must comply with the 1994 HUD construction and safety standards (which allows manufactured homes constructed after January 1, 1984 equipped with fire sensors/smoke detectors, GFCIs in kitchens and bathrooms, egress windows in bedrooms and drywalled furnace rooms), as evidenced by the home's title, certificate of origin, letter from manufacturer or, if necessary, by the Township Building Inspector. - 2.
-All required permits pertaining to the installation of manufactured homes on private property or in parks shall be obtained from Green Charter Township and all building code requirements must be met before a Certificate of Occupancy can be issued.
-No home may be occupied until a Certificate of Occupancy is issued.
+Manufactured Homes placed in Green Charter Township must comply with the 1994 HUD construction and safety standards (which allows manufactured homes constructed after January 1, 1984 equipped with fire sensors/smoke detectors, GFCIs in kitchens and bathrooms, egress windows in bedrooms and drywalled furnace rooms), as evidenced by the home's title, certificate of origin, letter from manufacturer or, if necessary, by the Township Building Inspector.

-3. Manufactured homes may not be used as Accessory Buildings.
+- 2. All required permits pertaining to the installation of manufactured homes on private property or in parks shall be obtained from Green Charter Township and all building code requirements must be met before a Certificate of Occupancy (C of O) can be issued.
+No home may be occupied until a Certificate of Occupancy C of O is issued. - 3.
+Manufactured homes may not be used as Accessory Buildings.